open/close all folders

 Commander Sanjurou Sugata

-- Stuffed in the Fridge: Quite literally, despite not dying.
+- Stuffed in the Fridge: Quite literally, despite not dying, she winds up trapped in a frozen block for much of the series.

 Ryo Asuka/X1 Mask | Actor: Shinji HigashiA One-Shot Character who briefly joined the Maskman team as its sixth member.